jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 Bohm introduced the concept of two interwoven realms:
 * <b>The Explicate Order</b>: the physical, external world of form, measurable by the five senses.
-* <b>The Implicate Order</b>: a deeper, hidden field of potential where all things are enfolded together—a realm beyond and more fundamental than time, space, or matter, where everything is intimately connected.
+* <b>The Implicate Order</b>: a deeper, hidden field of potential where all things are enfolded together—a realm beyond—and more fundamental than—time, space, and matter—where everything is holistically connected.

 The explicate is the shadow.
 The implicate is the source.